zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 - Allow using ratio of canvas as PDF ratio

-- Allow frames overlay each other
+- Allow frames to overlay each other

 - Vector Support (for Canvas)